zdfowler/diedactic/README.md

 > `images.list`

+### Running the Tool

-Once the dependencies are installed, use the runner script to do everything at once.
+Once the dependencies are installed and the docker services running, use the runner script to do everything at once.

 > `./run.sh`